Solinea/goldstone-server/INSTALL.md

 ## Direct Logs and Events to the Goldstone Server

 With Goldstone installed, the only task left is to configure OpenStack servers to send logs and events to the Goldstone server.
-Execute the following command to perform the configuration:
+Execute the following command to perform the configuration, substituting IP addresses or hostnames for the openstack_host_addr value(s):

-    root# fab configure_stack
+    root# fab -H openstack_host_addr[, openstack_addr] configure_stack

 ## Finished!